enkidevs/curriculum/javascript/react/good-to-know/immutability-helpers-in-react.md

 ---
 ## Content

-When opting in for an immutable style of data management, a significant speedup can be achieved by easily implementing a fast `shouldComponentUpdate()` lifecycle method.
+When opting in for an immutable style of data management, a significant speedup can be achieved by implementing a `shouldComponentUpdate()` lifecycle method.
 To do this, you would need a method that aids with comparing *versions* of your component's `state`.

 Let's take a look at the following example of mutating data: